-Power IQ provides the ability to map OIDs for many components, attributes, and details of PDUs.
-Power IQ can collect and display data from the PDU based on the mappings you provide.
+Power IQ provides the ability to map OIDs for many components, attributes, and details of power devices.
+Power IQ can collect and display data from the device based on the mappings you provide.

 OIDs are documented in a product's MIB file.